ctang18/generic-nodejs-app/README.md

 ## To Do
 - Move routing code to routes.js
+- Split model.js into one js file for each schema
 - Implement Passport
 - Implement Jsonwebtoken
 - Design a demo for display purposes